abunchofhacks/epicinium-documentation/README.md

 [New lobby screen with observer mode and AI players.](https://i.imgur.com/uJZQcmY.gif "New lobby screen with observer mode and AI players.")

 # Contact

 Epicinium is being developed by [Sander in 't Veld](https://twitter.com/sanderintveld) and Daan Mulder.

-Interested in participating in the Beta?
 Have questions?
-We'd love to hear from you at epiciniumgame@gmail.com, on [our Facebook page](https://www.facebook.com/Epicinium-287091698447694/) or in [our Discord server](https://discord.gg/XktTKrH).
+We'd love to hear from you at [epiciniumgame@gmail.com](mailto:epiciniumgame@gmail.com) or on our [Facebook page](https://www.facebook.com/Epicinium-287091698447694/).